Dangerous road conditions could persist throughout the night following messy mix of winter weather, OPP say

 DRIVERS URGED TO USE CAUTION

-Environment Canada is warning people to be cautious of reduced invisibility due to snow or blowing snow.
+Environment Canada warned people to be cautious of reduced invisibility due to snow or blowing snow.
 Southeasterly wind gusts near 70 km/h are expected, with the strongest winds are expected near the shores of Lake Ontario.

 “Motorists should expect hazardous winter driving conditions and adjust travel plans accordingly,” the weather agency said.
 “If visibility is reduced while driving, turn on your lights and maintain a safe following distance.
 Surfaces such as highways, roads, walkways and parking lots may become icy and slippery.”